-- Benadryl (diphenhydramine), an antihistamine for allergies
+- Allegra (fexofenadine) for allergies

-Review Medications If You're Hospitalized
+Review Medications While You're in the Hospital

-If you are admitted to the hospital, make sure the hospital team knows about all the prescription and OTC medications you’re taking.
-While in the hospital, the hospital team will be responsible for giving you the medicines you need.
-Do not take any medications on your own during your hospital stay.
+If you are in the hospital, make sure the hospital care team knows about all the medicines you take at home.
+While in the hospital, this team will be responsible for giving you the medicines you need.
+Do not take any medications on your own.

-Look Out For Inappropriate Medications
+Look Out for Inappropriate Medications

 Take Your Medication Properly

-For older adults, difficulties taking medications include:
+For older adults, some issues include:

-Last Updated January 2019
+Last Updated March 2023